 "When a senator consistently gets pulled across the aisle and votes for legislation his Republican colleagues don't vote for, you begin to question his judgment," challenger Richard Cash said in an interview with ABC News.
 "People don't trust him anymore."

 Bill Connor, a former candidate for South Carolina lieutenant governor who's also challenging Graham, said much the same thing.
 "You don't vote to defund Obamacare, and then vote for cloture on a bill to keep funding it," said Connor, who also criticized Graham for putting ads in South Carolina showing his opposition to the Affordable Care Act.
 "That's not being honest or showing character."

-Graham joins the likes of Senate Minority Leader Mitch McConnell, R-Ky., Sen. Lamar Alexander, R-Tenn., and other prominent Republican Senators who are being challenged on their right flank this upcoming election season.
+Graham joins the likes of Senate Majority Leader Mitch McConnell, R-Ky., Sen. Lamar Alexander, R-Tenn., and other prominent Republican Senators who are being challenged on their right flank this upcoming election season.

 South Carolina Republican consultant Chip Felkel doesn't believe the claims questioning Graham's conservatism hold much water.
 "Their issues have to do with his ability, and his willingness to actually work with the other side without demonization, a trait I don't see coming from at least three of the four challengers," Felkel told ABC News.
 "His conservative voting record is pretty clear for those who will look."